 Maybe it’s wisdom.
 Or more likely the experience of going through a series of life’s tempests and being carried far away from any concocted plan.
 I shake my head at the young perfect people who think they have it all figured out; I know they will soon hop onto a land mine that blasts things apart.
 As a seasoned veteran of imperfection, I have a guerilla-like adaptability when it comes to life’s setbacks.

 Instead of panicking about declining elasticity, the shrinking dating pool, or elusive work promotions, I just prop up my feet and drink more cabernet.
 It gets better with age, just like I do.

 I not only feel wiser, I also feel more beautiful.
 In my youth, I may have been classically deemed more “beautiful,” but my appearance was marred with insecurity.
 Regardless of my limber 24 year old limbs, sex made me nervous.
 What if the angle of light made me look fat and created shadow puppets of saddlebags against the walls?
 Or what if my boyfriend realized I had no idea what I was doing?
 Afterall, I was young.
 I only knew 2 Shades of Grey.

-Luckily, my relationship with my body has progressed and I’ve grown comfortable with its shape and imperfections.
+Luckily, through getting older, my relationship with my body has progressed and I’ve grown comfortable with its shape and imperfections.
 Amy Schumer joked that media finds us more unfuckable as we age, but the truth is that we get MORE fuckable.
 What is sexier?
 A woman that holds in her stomach to look thin in dusky lighting or one that just goes for it in broad daylight, inviting the shadow puppets in for foreplay?

 I asked my friend Jon why he prefers older women.
 He’s 32 and dates women nearing 40.
 “There is nothing more attractive than confidence.That’s something that takes time to develop.”